Bedminster Green regeneration

 - Plot 2, St. Catherine’s Place: Firmstone Developments (planning permission granted, reference: 20/04934/P)

-- Plot 3, Dalby Avenue car park and Whitehouse Lane: Deeley Freed (planning permission pending decision, reference: 20/05811/F)
+- Plot 3, Dalby Avenue car park and Whitehouse Lane: Deeley Freed (planning permission granted, reference: 20/05811/F)

 - Plot 4a, Stafford Street: Dandara (planning permission granted, reference: 18/06722/F)